coralogix/telemetry-shippers/otel-agent/ecs-ec2/README.md

 ### Image

-This implementation utilises a wrapper image which is based on the official Open Telemetry image.
+This implementation utilises a wrapper image (__coralogixrepo/otel-coralogix-ecs-ec2__) which is based on the official Open Telemetry Contrib image.
 The wrapper image is used to dynamically apply the Open Telemetry configuration at runtime from an environment variable.

 ### Required